-A mineral is a solid inorganic substance found naturally occurring in the earth.
-Coal, kaolin, diamond, pumice, talc and zinc are just a few of the commonly known minerals from a list of several thousand.
+- A mineral is a solid inorganic substance found naturally occurring in the earth.
+For example, coal, kaolin, diamond, talc, and zinc are just a few of the commonly known minerals from a list of several thousand.

-Minerals are removed from the earth by mining.
-After being mined, the raw minerals are separated from the other mined materials (like ores), purified and crushed into fine powders to form microscopic crystals which can then be used in cosmetics.
-Some have to undergo various processes to produce the required compound used as an ingredient e.g. the mineral zinc is vapourised to combine with oxygen to create zinc oxide.
+- For cosmetic use, the raw mineral is crushed into fine powders.
+This forms microscopic crystals which can then be used in makeup.
+Some minerals have to undergo various processes to produce the required compound that can be used as an ingredient.
+For example, the mineral zinc is vaporised to combine with oxygen to create zinc oxide.